-Construction emissions for the B-P Build Alternatives within the EKAPCD would exceed the General Conformity thresholds for NO ${\rm X}$ in 2019, 2020, 2021, 2022, 2023, 2024, and 2025.
-NO ${\rm X}$ emissions that exceed the General Conformity thresholds are therefore considered to have the potential to cause air quality impacts.
+Construction emissions for the B-P Build Alternatives within the EKAPCD would exceed the General Conformity thresholds for NO_X in 2019, 2020, 2021, 2022, 2023, 2024, and 2025.
+NO_X emissions that exceed the General Conformity thresholds are therefore considered to have the potential to cause air quality impacts.
 General Conformity thresholds would not be exceeded for any of the other criteria pollutants.
-The purchase of offset emissions through the Emission Banking Certificate Program with the EKAPCD (Mitigation Measure AQ-MM#1) for NO ${\rm X}$ would reduce impacts after mitigation because NO ${\rm X}$ emissions would be offset and be reduced to a level below the General Conformity thresholds.
+The purchase of offset emissions through the Emission Banking Certificate Program with the EKAPCD (Mitigation Measure AQ-MM#1) for NO_X would reduce impacts after mitigation because NO_X emissions would be offset and be reduced to a level below the General Conformity thresholds.

-The analysis acknowledges that, without mitigation, exceedances of the EKAPCD's NOx thresholds of significance may occur during specific construction periods.
-Although the project would exceed the significance thresholds for NOx at a regional level, without mitigation, no localized adverse health effects are predicted to occur because the project is not predicted to cause or exacerbate an exceedance of the NAAQS and CAAQS for these pollutants.
+The analysis acknowledges that, without mitigation, exceedances of the EKAPCD's NO_x thresholds of significance may occur during specific construction periods.
+Although the project would exceed the significance thresholds for NO_x at a regional level, without mitigation, no localized adverse health effects are predicted to occur because the project is not predicted to cause or exacerbate an exceedance of the NAAQS and CAAQS for these pollutants.
 These emissions would be offset through the Emission Banking Certificate Program between the Authority and the EKAPCD (AQ-MM#1); resulting in no net increase in regional emission burdens due to the project.

 In contrast to emissions burdens, emission concentrations reflect the quality of the air in terms of the amount of pollution per unit volume and are used to measure a project's compliance with the NAAQS and CAAQS at a localized level.
 The localized air quality analysis for the project concludes that the project would not cause or exacerbate an exceedance of the applicable NAAQS or CAAQS.
 Although the area already exceeds the NAAQS and CAAQS for PM10, project emissions would not substantially contribute to further exceedances of the PM10 standard.
 The NAAQS and CAAQS are established to provide protection for the nation's public health and environment.
-As the project is not predicted to cause an exceedance of these standards or to substantially contribute to further exceedances of the PM10 standard, the project would not adversely impact air quality or result in adverse health impacts.
+As the project is not predicted to cause an exceedance of these standards or to substantially contribute to further exceedances of the PM10 standard not adversely impact air quality or result in adverse health impacts.

-Although construction activities would emit $O_3$ precursors, that alone would not cause adverse health effects related to $O_3$ .
-As described above, it is not possible to predict whether $NO_X$ and VOC emissions would result in localized health effects related to $O_3$ .
-Moreover, and in any event, emissions of $O_3$ precursors caused by the project would be offset through the Emission Banking Certificate Program.
-Therefore, no increases in $O_3$ levels are expected to occur as a result of the project.
+Although construction activities would emit O_3 precursors, that alone would not cause adverse health effects related to O_3 .
+As described above, it is not possible to predict whether NO_X and VOC emissions would result in localized health effects related to O_3 .
+Moreover, and in any event, emissions of O_3 precursors caused by the project would be offset through the Emission Banking Certificate Program.
+Therefore, no increases in O_3 levels are expected to occur as a result of the project.